Welcome to my income report for December 2018

 Next month I don’t plan any activity in the area of eCommerce so, I don’t expect any revenue from this income stream.

-This category groups all interest income earned on money deposits in savings accounts, checking accounts and saving construction plans.
+This category groups all interest income earned on money deposits in savings accounts, checking accounts, and saving construction plans.

 Saving accounts became my only reliable source of passive income.

-Banks are waking up after a decade of low-interest rate environment and smell a chance of marketing rising rates to new customers.
+Banks are waking up after a decade of low-interest-rate environment and smell a chance of marketing rising rates to new customers.

 So, I used that opportunity and opened 1 more saving account.

 But as stated in the beginning, those offers are only temporary and last only for 6-12 months.
-After that period, my interest income will drop significantly.
+After that period, my interest in income will drop significantly.